quadrat_correlation_matrix#

 domainobject

-A muspan domain.
+A muspan domain object.

 label_namestr